athomasq/athomasq.github.io/categories/investing/coinvest.md

 <br/>

+Consensus decisions lead to mediocre outcomes.
+I prefer to invest in startups *before* they are appreciated by the market.

-I welcome your dealflow, and I'm happy to share mine.
+Therefore, I welcome your dealflow, and I'm happy to share mine.
 If you'd like to co-invest with me, please reach out: at@abrahamthomas.info.

-Consensus decisions lead to mediocre outcomes.
-For this reason, I prefer to invest in startups *before* they are appreciated by the market.

-This means that I typically invest in rounds that are undersubscribed.
-This in turn means that I'm happy to share dealflow with co-investors.

 ----